pandoc/lua-filters/include-files/README.md

 Filter to include other files in the document.

+## Prerquisites

+This filter needs to be executed before most other filters.
+Any filter that runs before this will only see the empty codeblocks.

 ## Usage

 Use a special code block with class `include` to include files of